If you love sour cream and onion potato chips then you'll flip for Sour Cream and Dill Mashed Potatoes. An easy and delicious side dish!

 Anyway, things are about to turn around because there’s a new flavor combo in town – dill and sour cream.
-Delicate, feathery dill paired with the subtle tang of sour cream.
-It’s awesome, man.
-Not only on the Plentil chips from my variety box that’s begging to be put on Prime’s Subscribe and Save program, but in these rich and creamy, yet surprisingly light, and over the top EASY Sour Cream and Dill Mashed Potatoes!
+Delicate, feathery dill paired with the subtle tang of sour cream star in these rich and creamy, yet surprisingly light, and over the top EASY Sour Cream and Dill Mashed Potatoes!

-These luxurious and creamy mashed potatoes paired perfectly with the Herb and Caper Crusted Salmon I posted earlier this week or, if you’re looking to jazz things up at Thanksgiving this year, they’d make a fine addition to your holiday table.
+These luxurious and creamy mashed potatoes pair perfectly with the Herb and Caper Crusted Salmon I recently shared, or make a fantastic, unexpected addition to a holiday dinner table.

 Start by adding 2lbs peeled then chopped Yukon Gold potatoes into a big pot of salted, cold water with 2 peeled garlic cloves.
 I use Yukon Golds because they’re Ben’s favorite, plus they make for a fantastically smooth and creamy final product.
 Boil until the potatoes are tender then drain and return them to the hot pot, and then stir to make sure all the water has evaporated.